squaresausage/Open-Source-PC110/README.md

 # HackADay Article
-Here is a [link to the HackADay article](https://hackaday.com/2025/04/06/reverse-engineering-the-ibm-pc110-one-pcb-at-a-time/) about this project:
+Here is a [link to the HackADay article](https://hackaday.com/2025/04/06/reverse-engineering-the-ibm-pc110-one-pcb-at-a-time/) about this project.

 # License